radius-project/radius/docs/content/components/azure-components/azure-keyvault/index.md

 #### Download Bicep file

-Begin by creating a file named `template.bicep` and pasting the above components.
+Begin by creating a file named `template.bicep` and pasting the above components into an `app` resource.
 Alternately you can download it [below](#bicep-file).

 #### Deploy template file